-At seven months old, your baby’s physical and mental development happens at a rapid rate.
-To keep up with this growth, an adequate amount of rest and sleep is crucial.
+At seven months old, your baby is rapidly developing physically and mentally.
+To keep up with this growth, getting enough rest and sleep is crucial.

-As your baby grows, the hours of sleep they need gradually reduces.
+As your baby grows, they need less and less total sleep.
 However, they’ll tend to sleep for longer stretches at night.
-By the time your child is 7 months old, they may sleep for up to 11 hours during the night.
-On the other hand, their daytime naps will decrease in both duration and frequency (4 hours).
+By the time your child is 7 months old, they may sleep for up to 11 hours at night.
+On the other hand, their daytime naps will decrease in both duration and frequency (four hours).

-At this time your 7-month-old baby sleeps for an average of 15 hours every day.
-Of course, keep in mind that the exact number of hours of sleep needed may slightly vary from baby to baby.
+Most 7-month-old babies sleep for an average of 12–15 hours every day.
+Of course, the exact number of hours of sleep needed can slightly vary from baby to baby.

-If your baby finds it hard to sleep for a long stretch and seems to be constantly irritable, it may be because of an underlying issue.
-If you’re breastfeeding, it is important to make sure any medicines you’re taking while breastfeeding are safe (antibiotics as well) and do not have an adverse effect on the baby.
+If your baby finds it hard to sleep for a long stretch and always seems irritable, it may be because of an underlying issue.
+If you’re breastfeeding, it’s important to make sure any medicines you’re taking while breastfeeding, including antibiotics, are safe.

-Every child is different, and their sleep preferences may reflect this as well.
-However, here are two examples of sleep schedules for a 7-month-old baby to give you an idea of what one may look like.
+Every child is different, right down to their sleep preferences.
+Here are two examples of sleep schedules for a 7-month-old baby to give you an idea of what one may look like.

 1. This is an example of a sleep schedule for a formula-fed 7-month-old baby who has begun sleeping for longer stretches at night:

 2. This is an example of a sleep schedule for a breastfed seven-month-old baby who may still wake up during the night for feeds:

 |18:30||Bath and changing|

 - Stick to a sleep routine: By seven months of age, your child is ready to begin adapting to a sleep routine.
 You can create an established routine for playing, bathing, changing, and feeding that stays consistent every day.
 This will help your little one get used to the routine and fall asleep around the same time every day.